mb1773/Getting-and-Cleaning-Data-Course-Project/readme.md

 ##Directions

-* Unzip the source (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) into a folder on your local drive, say C:/Coursera/Documents/R/
+* Unzip the source (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) into a folder on your local drive, say C:/Coursera/UCI Har Dataset/

-* Put run_analysis.R into c:/Cousera/UCI HAR Dataset/
+* Put run_analysis.R into C:/Cousera/UCI HAR Dataset/

-* In RStudio: setwd("C:/Cousera/UCI HAR Dataset/”), followed by: source("run_analysis.R")
+* In RStudio: setwd("C:/Cousera/UCI HAR Dataset/”),
+* In RSTudio: load the following libraries: httr, plyr, rcurl, tidyr
+* IN RStudio: source("run_analysis.R")

-* Use data <- read.table("data_with_averages.txt") to read the data.
+* Use data <- read.table("tidy_data_with_averages.txt") to read the data.
 There are 30 subjects and 6 activities giving you 30 *6 =180 rows.